Bleuje/interactive-physarum/README.md

 The license from 36 points is reproduced here.

 In the current version, some text for crediting is displayed all the time on screen (bottom left corner).
-More crediting is done when displaying more information with a trigger of the gamepad.
+More crediting is shown when pressing the trigger of the gamepad that shows more information.

 ### Screenshots